Skip to main content

 4 min read·Dominica · CBI · real estate · citizenship by investment

 Dominica operates one of the longest-running citizenship by investment programmes in the Caribbean, but its real estate pathway has undergone significant repricing.
 The minimum real estate investment now stands at USD 200,000 per applicant — up from USD 100,000 under the original 2014 schedule.
-Meanwhile, the Economic Diversification Fund (EDF) donation route for a single applicant remains at USD 100,000.
-Understanding when the real estate premium is justified requires a clear-eyed look at the project landscape and secondary market dynamics.
+Meanwhile, the Economic Diversification Fund (EDF) donation route for a single applicant now also stands at USD 200,000, the regional floor.
+Understanding when the real estate route is justified requires a clear-eyed look at the project landscape and secondary market dynamics.

 Current investment thresholds